CoLR-Det: Collaborative Latent Restoration for Small Object Detection in Low-Resolution Remote Sensing Images: RELATED WORK

-To address these challenges, numerous CNN-based frameworks have been proposed for remote sensing object detection.
-Some methods focus on enhancing feature representation and multiscale fusion, such as MS-OPN~\cite{MSOPN2019} and FSANet~\cite{FSANet2023}, which improve multi-level feature extraction and alignment to better capture small and densely distributed objects.
-Others emphasize context modeling and attention mechanisms to suppress background interference and enhance discriminative regions, including FE-CenterNet~\cite{FECenterNet2023} and FFCA-YOLO~\cite{FFCAYOLO2024}.
-Meanwhile, lightweight detectors such as LSODNet~\cite{LSODNet2024} optimize efficiency via depthwise and deformable convolutions.In this context, LEGNet~\cite{LEGNet2025} proposes a lightweight backbone that incorporates edge priors and Gaussian-based modeling to improve feature robustness in low-quality remote sensing images.
+Numerous CNN-based frameworks address remote sensing object detection.
+Some methods enhance feature representation and multiscale fusion, such as MS-OPN~\cite{MSOPN2019} and FSANet~\cite{FSANet2023}, which improve multi-level feature extraction and alignment to capture small, densely distributed objects.
+Others use context modeling and attention mechanisms to suppress background interference and enhance discriminative regions, including FE-CenterNet~\cite{FECenterNet2023} and FFCA-YOLO~\cite{FFCAYOLO2024}.
+Meanwhile, lightweight detectors such as LSODNet~\cite{LSODNet2024} optimize efficiency via depthwise and deformable convolutions.
+In this context, LEGNet~\cite{LEGNet2025} proposes a lightweight backbone incorporating edge priors and Gaussian-based modeling to improve feature robustness in LR remote sensing images.